peteamiri/Tutorials/JobInterview/Solution Architect/Security Definitions.md

 1. **Bindings**: SAML supports various bindings for transporting SAML messages, such as the HTTP POST binding (typically used in web applications), the HTTP Redirect binding, and the SOAP binding.

-Metadata: Metadata is often used to facilitate the setup and configuration of SAML-based SSO.
+1. **Metadata**: Metadata is often used to facilitate the setup and configuration of SAML-based SSO.
 It includes information about the IdP and SP, including their endpoints and public keys.

 The typical flow of SAML-based SSO involves the following steps: